2015: so, how was it for you?

 September: leaving London

 The first day of September is Japan's official start of autumn, and to me it signalled the beginning of the end.
 By the 20th, I'd moved out of London to save up and try the backup plan.
-Going to the city four years ago was the biggest risk I'd ever taken, but leaving was completely calculated.
-I agonised over it so much it hurt.
+Going to the city four years earlier was the biggest risk I'd ever taken, but leaving was completely calculated.
+I went back and forth over it in my head so much that it hurt.

 Is this a good thing?
 It's probably too early to say either way.
 There have been many days when I've wondered whether packing up and getting the hell outta Dodge was the right thing to do.
 At the moment, I still think it was.
 Only time will tell.